+8https://git.ricketyspace.net/combox/tree/combox/crypto.py?id=fb7fdd21

-7https://git.ricketyspace.net/combox/tree/combox/config.py?id=fb7fdd21 combox.events 9 This module took the most time to write and test and it is the most complex module in combox at the time of writing this report.
+- combox.events 9 This module took the most time to write and test and it is the most complex module in combox at the time of writing this report.
 It contains just two classes - ComboxDirMonitor and NodeDirMonitor.
 The ComboxDirMonitor inherits the watchdog.events.LoggingEventHandler and is responsible for monitoring for changes in the combox directory and doing the right thing when a change happens in the combox directory.
-The NodeDirMonitor also inherits watchdog.events.LoggingEventHandler and similarly responsible for monitoring a node directory and doing the right thing when a change happens in the node directory; subjectively, NodeDirMonitor is slightly more complex than the ComboxDirMonitor.

-8 https://git.ricketyspace.net/combox/tree/combox/crypto.py?id=fb7fdd21 combox.file 10 This is the second largest module in combox.
-It contains utility functions for reading, writing, moving files/directories, hashing files, splitting a file into shards, gluing shards into a file, manipulating directories inside combox and node directories.

-combox.gui 11 Contains the ComboxConfigDialog class; it is the graphical interface for configuring combox.
+The NodeDirMonitor also inherits watchdog.events.LoggingEventHandler and similarly responsible for monitoring a node directory and doing the right thing when a change happens in the node directory; subjectively, NodeDirMonitor is slightly more complex than the ComboxDirMonitor. - combox.file 10 This is the second largest module in combox.
+It contains utility functions for reading, writing, moving files/directories, hashing files, splitting a file into shards, gluing shards into a file, manipulating directories inside combox and node directories. - combox.gui 11 Contains the ComboxConfigDialog class; it is the graphical interface for configuring combox.
 The class uses the Tkinter library[22] for spawning graphical elements.
-Other graphical libraries including PyQt[23] were considered, Tkinter was chosen over others due to compatibility with all Unix, Unix-like systems and Microsoft Windows and it is part of the standard python library from python version 3 on wards.

-combox.log 12 All the messages to stdout and stderr are sent through the log_i and log_e functions defined in this module.
+Other graphical libraries including PyQt[23] were considered, Tkinter was chosen over others due to compatibility with all Unix, Unix-like systems and Microsoft Windows and it is part of the standard python library from python version 3 on wards. - combox.log 12 All the messages to stdout and stderr are sent through the log_i and log_e functions defined in this module.